chechiachang/chechiachang.github.io-src/content/talk/jenkins-on-kubernetes/index.md

   focal_point = "Top"
 +++

-1. Distributed Master+slave handling paralell pipeline steps
+1. How to deploy a cloud-native Jenkins with Jenkins X.
-2. Kubernetes based dynamics agents sclaing (jenkins-kubernetes)
+2. A pipeline with Kubernetes based dynamics worker sclaing (jenkins-kubernetes).
+3. Give it a try.
-3. Customized test reports for multiple language (ex. go-junit-report)
+4. (Defered) Customized test reports for multiple language (ex. go-junit-report)